ACCESS NL > Relocating to the Netherlands > First three months > Formalities > Which formalities are needed when I move within the Netherlands?

 Can I bring my pet to the Netherlands?

 According to the EU legislation on movement of pets, the maximum number of pet animals (dogs, cats or ferrets) that may be moved for non-commercial purposes cannot exceed five.
-Depending on the country of origin and destination of the move, different conditions must be met:
+Depending on the country of origin, different conditions must be met.

 Can I take my pet with me on the passenger's cabin?